SOUND WATER POLICY

-Oregonians love their amazing rivers, but protection of the natural streamflows that we enjoy will only occur if we continue to reform and improve Oregon’s antiquated water laws and policies.
+As Oregonians we love our amazing rivers, but protection of the natural streamflows that we enjoy will only occur if we continue to reform and improve Oregon’s antiquated water laws and policies.

 Reforming Antiquated Water Laws

-Oregon’s water laws, like those throughout the west, were written over a century ago.
-Based on the [prior appropriation doctrine] (“first in time, first in right”), these laws leave many of Oregon’s rivers and streams without enough water to support fish, wildlife and recreation.
+Oregon's water laws, like those throughout the western U.S., were written over a century ago.
+Based on the Prior Appropriation Doctrine of "first in time, first in right," these laws leave many of Oregon's rivers and streams without enough water to support fish, wildlife, and recreation.

 To protect and restore streamflows, WaterWatch targets outdated water laws and policies for reform.
 Our goal is to ensure that enough water is left in our rivers to sustain the fish, wildlife, and people who value healthy rivers.

-We work in the legislature, the courts, with state and federal agencies and with other stakeholders at the intersection of water law and river conservation to protect and restore streamflows in Oregon’s rivers.
+We work in the legislature, the courts, with state and federal agencies and with other stakeholders at the intersection of water law and river conservation.

 - Passing Oregon's 1987 landmark Instream Water Rights Act, protecting over 1,400 Oregon river reaches